 Bodhi Day 2021 is a little over three months from now – December 8, 2021 (the “secular one”).
 But I already had an early Bodhi Day.

 As I write this, I’m recovering from the aftermath of what seems to be a flu followed by back to back bouts of pneumonia.
 It wasn’t Covid-19.
-The two Covid tests I took came back negative, but I’ve learned the false negative rate for even the pcr test is surprisingly high.
+The two Covid tests I took during my illness and the antibody test a couple days ago all came back negative.
+But I’ve learned the false negative rate for even the pcr test is surprisingly high.

 I had a fever for about two weeks.
 The first six days, my fever was in the 103-104 F range.
 It then fell a bit to 101-102 F for the next week.
 During those two weeks, especially during those first six days, I seemed to be in some sort of delirium.
 I had those bizarre “fever dreams” that can’t be put into words, but some of those fever dreams leaked into my awake time.
 Mrs. Hanamoku says I really didn’t make sense during that time and my memories of that time seems like it was a dream.